juseg/bowdoin/articles/temperature/response-referee2.rst

    Line-specific were all implemented except for line 303.
 To clarify:

    - Line 69: We do not know of a comprehensive study on crevasse density in Greenland.
-The statement based on field experience and was reworked.
+The statement was based on field experience and was reworked.
    - Line 192: The borehole sites were inspected yearly.
 No sensor reached the surface during the experiment.
 We added a mention of the potential effect of sunlight penetrating the ice.